What is an eating disorder? Are there signs I should be on the lookout for? And what do I do if I’m suffering?

 What are the most common Eating Disorders?

-There are various types of eating disorders ranging from Anorexia Nervosa right through to the lesser know Pica.
-These are only some of the most commonly experienced eating disorders.
+There are various types of eating disorders ranging from Anorexia Nervosa right through to the lesser-known Pica.
+However, to keep things reasonably short, we’re only going to discuss the most commonly known and diagnosed eating disorders.

-They’re often stuck within a loop wherein the anorexia is very much in control.
+Having lived with the disorder for decades, I know firsthand the severe effects anorexia nervosa can have on both the body and the mind.
+Quite often, the sufferer is stuck in a loop wherein anorexia is very much in control.
 It causes them to become blinded to the way things really are.
-For example, they may be unable to see themselves as others do i.e bigger while others see them as frail.
+For example, they may be unable to see themselves as others do, instead suffering from body dysmorphia wherein body image is severely skewed.

-With AN there comes a deep fear of weight gain, and so the individual strives to continue to lose weight despite the life-threatening impacts.
+With this eating disorder, there comes a deep fear of weight gain.
+To combat this, individuals often strive to continue to lose weight despite the life-threatening impacts.

 Note; There are obvious cross-overs between this eating disorder and that of Anorexia Nervosa that we’ll discuss in a later part of the series.